 Ahead of the first race in Melbourne tomorrow signalling the start of the new season for Formula 1, here are a few facts and tips to help you get involved.

 What is the point of Formula 1?

 This year sees lower cars that are wider and designed to go much faster.
-With these changes comes upset, and although Mercedes have dominated the standings for the past three years since the turbo powered engines were introduced, pre-season testing tells a new story.
-Lewis Hamilton the returning driver for Mercedes formula 1 has said the Ferraris are the car to beat this year.
+With these changes come upset, and although Mercedes have dominated the standings for the past three years since the turbo-powered engines were introduced, pre-season testing tells a new story.
+Lewis Hamilton the returning driver for Mercedes Formula 1 has said the Ferraris are the car to beat this year.
 With drivers, four-time world champion Sebastian Vettel and previous world champion Kimi Raikkonen the team's lap times were impressive.
-However, Sebastian isn’t celebrating just yet because Lewis Hamilton has a very quick car and a list of F1 records including most career points, most pole positions at different grand prix and the most consecutive races where he was at least 1 lap in the lead by the chequered flag.
+However, Sebastian isn't celebrating just yet because Lewis Hamilton has a very quick car and a list of F1 records including most career points, most pole positions at different grand Prix, and the most consecutive races where he was at least 1 lap in the lead by the chequered flag.